Genez-io/genezio-landing-page/content/posts/implement_shopping_cart.md

 {{< details "Expand this section to get more information on what's Redis" >}}

 Redis is an open-source, in-memory database that stores key, value pairs.
 Redis is a highly versatile and performant database system.
-One of Redis's key features is its speed, as it primarily operates in-memory, enabling rapid data access.
+One of Redis's key features is its speed, as it primarily operates in memory, enabling rapid data access.
 It is widely used for caching, real-time analytics, message brokering, and other applications where low-latency and high-throughput data storage and retrieval are crucial.
 Redis also provides persistence options, allowing data to be saved to disk for durability.
 Its simplicity, efficiency, and support for advanced data structures make Redis a popular choice for applications requiring fast and scalable data storage and retrieval.

 Upstash is a cutting-edge platform for modern developers seeking seamless data management in serverless and cloud-native applications.
 Offering Redis-compatible, in-memory database services, Upstash simplifies data storage and access, making it a natural fit for serverless functions, web apps, and cloud-native architectures.